 Remember to wear a face mask in public indoor and outdoor spaces.
 If someone appears to be ill around you, make sure to keep a safe distance of 2-3 metres or more.
 You can read more about the WHO’s coronavirus public health advice here.

 It’s best to call your airline, your hotel, or your travel agent that you booked the trip with if you want to cancel or postpone any travel because of COVID-19.
 You can find more details, including contact information, on our coronavirus and travel help page.

 Call the airline or online travel agent you booked with if your flight gets cancelled.
 With so many travel plans changed recently, it may take longer than usual to speak to someone who can help, but keep trying.
 If you have travel insurance, get in touch with your insurance provider as well.

-The refunds provided by your travel insurance company for trip cancellations always depends on the type of coverage you purchased.
+The refunds provided by your insurance company for trip cancellations always depends on the type of coverage you purchased.
 Check your travel insurance provider’s website for their latest coronavirus travel restrictions and flight cancellation policies, and give them a call to find out more about your travel and medical insurance coverage during these times.

 On that note, we also recommend booking flights on airlines with flexible cancellation and change policies.
 Numerous airlines have recently added flexible policies as well as travel insurance with some qualifying flights, so check for the policy that works for you.

 Are you a Canadian who is currently travelling or living abroad?
 All Canadians needing assistance while outside of Canada can contact Global Affairs Canada by phone through one of their 50 toll-free numbers, or you can email them at firstname.lastname@example.org.
 And wherever your destination, make sure you get in contact with your nearest Canadian embassy or consulate.
 Click here for the full list of Canadian embassies/consulates abroad.